 - Practice deep breathing in order to relax and fall asleep.
 Inhale and exhale through the nose fully or just sigh out loud or silently.

 - Unplug.
 Put down your phone and turn off the TV.
 Electrical gadgets emit a blue light that stimulates the optic nerve to tell you it’s time to be awake.
 This disrupts the circadian rhythm.
-Switch the phone off so that our bodies know to release the melatonin, which tells our bodies to sleep and regulates our sleep cycle.
+Switch the phone off so that your body knows to release the melatonin, which tells your body to sleep and regulate your sleep cycle.
 Try blackout shades to keep your bedroom dark, and you can also use a white noise machine or noise canceling headphones to keep your environment dark and quiet.

 Sometimes we just need someone to lean on and to help us deal with our anxiety and to validate us.
 There is nothing wrong with that.
 There is no judgment attached to it.
 Support from your family, your friends, your community or your professional therapist can be extremely helpful in dealing with any kind of anxiety.
 Some people believe in the benefits of Cognitive Behavioral Therapy; a type of therapy that focuses on a person’s underlying thoughts in determining how they act and feel.
 Professional therapists can help you change your thought patterns, modify your reactions, and shift your habits.
 If your anxiety is affecting your quality of life, then you can also consider joining a local support group or connecting with other people who are also dealing with anxiety.
 Seeking support is not a weakness; it’s actually a great tool.
 This in conjunction with the other natural ways to treat anxiety will give you all the tools that you need to monitor and address anxiety.
 Make sure you contact your doctor or your health practitioner before you undertake any form of medication for anxiety.

-Art therapy, such as painting Mandalas, or sculpting with clay, or anything needed to get that tension out, is very effective.
+Art therapy, such as painting, or sculpting with clay, or anything needed to get that tension out, is very effective.
 This increases your self-awareness and allows you to release any kind of frustrations in an artistic way.
 It’s one of the best ways to release anxiety.

 Remember that you should always seek a professional for help, guidance, or support when necessary.
-Stay tuned for Part 2 of the Mental Health series, as we discuss depression.
+In Part 2 of the Mental Health series, Dr. Nancy will discuss depression.